 The authors thank the state officials who shared their time and valuable insights with us.
 We are also grateful to Tim Jost for his thoughtful review, and to Christina Goe and Kevin Lucia for their review and contributions throughout the research for this brief.

 1. Defined in 26 U.S.C. § 5000A(d)(2)(B) (2012).
 The information and examples provided in this report are based on a review of the guidelines of five health care sharing ministries.
 Four ministries attest that they meet the ACA exemption: Altrua HealthShare, Christian Healthcare Ministries, Medi-Share Christian Care Ministry, and Samaritan Ministries.
 The fifth, Sedera Health, specifically markets to small employers.
 The Alliance of Health Care Sharing Ministries, a trade group representing Samaritan Ministries, Medi-Share Christian Care Ministry and Christian Healthcare Ministries, reports that these three ministries represent the largest enrollment in the United States.
 See Altrua HealthShare, Membership Guidelines (Altrua, Jan.
 2018); Christian Healthcare Ministries, Guidelines Version 1, 2018 (CHM, 2018); Medi-Share, Program Guidelines and Frequently Asked Questions (MediShare, Nov.
-2017); Samaritan Ministries, Guidelines for Health Care Sharing (Samaritan, July 2018); and Sedera Health, Select Membership Guidelines (Sedera, Mar.
+2017); Samaritan Ministries, Guidelines for Health Care Sharing (Samaritan, Sept.
+2019); and Sedera Health, Medical Cost Sharing (Sedera, Mar.
 2018).

 2. See note 1.

 4. Defined in 26 U.S.C. § 5000A(d)(2)(B) (2012).